China charges former mining magnate with murder, gun-running

 State media reported last year that Liu was held for helping his brother Liu Yong evade capture over a 2009 triple murder.

-Hanlong, based in southwestern Sichuan province, holds a majority interest in the Australian-listed iron ore miner Moly Mines (MOL.AX) and remains Sundance Resources' biggest shareholder, though its proposed A$1.4 billion takeover of Africa-focused Sundance was called off last April after Hanlong missed funding deadlines.
+Hanlong, based in southwestern Sichuan province, holds a majority interest in the Australian-listed iron ore miner Moly Mines and remains Sundance Resources' biggest shareholder, though its proposed A$1.4 billion ($1.27 billion) takeover of Africa-focused Sundance was called off last April after Hanlong missed funding deadlines.

 Last month, Australia said it was seeking to prosecute a former executive of Hanlong Mining on insider trading charges after he was arrested in Hong Kong, while its former investment director, Calvin Zhu, is serving a prison sentence in Australia for his role in an insider trading syndicate.